andhapp/decoct/README.markdown

 -----------

 The gem depends on the following libraries:
-* rspec
+- rspec
-* ZenTest
+- ZenTest
-* ruby-snarl
+- ruby-snarl
-* redgreen
+- redgreen
-* rcov
+- rcov

-Also, in order to use ruby-snarl you should have [Snarl][http://www.fullphat.net/index.php"] installed on your machine.
+Also, in order to use ruby-snarl you should have [Snarl][snarl] installed on your machine.
 Snarl is a messaging system for windows.
 This would give you nice visual messages on the status of your tests.
-[Here's][http://thewebfellas.com/blog/2007/12/10/rspec-autotest-and-snarl-on-windows] a nice article if you would like to incorporate that into rails projects.
+[Here's][here] a nice article if you would like to incorporate that into rails projects.
 Hence, the caveat above.